Percutaneous Ring Annuloplasty for Tricuspid Regurgitation

 The trial information does not specify if you need to stop taking your current medications.
 However, it mentions that participants should not have a contraindication to anticoagulant therapy and dual antiplatelet therapy, which might suggest some medication adjustments could be necessary.
 It's best to discuss your specific medications with the trial team.

-What data supports the effectiveness of the treatment CI Percutaneous Ring Annuloplasty System for tricuspid regurgitation?
+What prior data suggests that the CI Percutaneous Ring Annuloplasty System is safe for patients with tricuspid regurgitation?

-How is the CI Percutaneous Ring Annuloplasty System treatment different from other treatments for tricuspid regurgitation?
+What evidence suggests that the CI Percutaneous Ring Annuloplasty System is effective for tricuspid regurgitation?

 Nodar Kipshidze, MPH